graniticio/granitic/doc/tutorial/000-before-you-start.md

 These tutorials are designed to be followed in sequence, but if you'd like to skip ahead, a script is supplied in the <code>granitic-examples</code> package which will set up a working project ready for you to follow the tutorial you're interested in.

-Make sure you've downloded the <code>granitic-examples</code> package
+Make sure you've downloaded the <code>granitic-examples</code> package:

 <pre>
 go get github.com/graniticio/granitic-examples